-It’s critical, when working from home, to make sure your work environment is set up in such a way that you can best use your time and energy.
-In my last blog post, I showed you exactly how my shipping and work station was set up and all the tools that I use to process my inventory before I send it all off to Amazon.
-Today, I’m pulling back the curtain a little bit further as I let you take a peek into my Full-Time FBA desk.
+It’s critical when working from home to make sure your work environment is set up in such a way that you can best use your time and energy.
+In my last blog post, I showed you exactly how my shipping and work station was set up and all the tools I use to process my inventory before I send it all off to Amazon.
+Today I’m pulling back the curtain a little bit further as I let you take a peek into my Full-Time FBA processing desk.

 Here is a diagram of my desk that I use almost daily.
 Below is a description of each and every item I use and why.